jthomassen/phase-1-project/readme.md

 USER STORY

-As a user, I want to browse a list of records, click a button to save my favorite records, filter by artist, and comment to place a bid.
+As a user, I want to browse a collection of records, add the record to my wishlist, and view the site's favorite albums by genre.